fwcd/d2/README.md

 ## Configuration

+Navigate to your `local` folder or volume (as described in the sections above).

 ### Required

-* Create a folder named `local` in the repository
-    * If you use Docker, the `local` folder is represented by the `d2local` volume
-    * [See here](https://stackoverflow.com/a/55683656) for instructions on how to copy files into it
-* Create a file named `platformTokens.json` in `local` containing the API tokens (at least one of them should be specified):
+Create a file named `platformTokens.json` in `local` containing the API tokens (at least one of them should be specified):

 ```json
 {